Overview of Datadog

 Alerts and Notifications

 Datadog’s approach to alerts and notifications is based on machine learning (ML), which it calls Watchdog.
-Watchdog uses ML techniques to identify problems in your infrastructure, applications efficiency, and services, and flag anomalies.
+Watchdog uses ML techniques to identify problems in your infrastructure, applications efficiently, and services and flag anomalies.
 Alerts in Datadog are called Monitors.
-Users can receive alerts using Pagerduty, Slack, and email.
+Users can receive signals using Pagerduty, Slack, and email.
 These can be based on nearly any metric that Datadog can capture.
-As a result, every alert is specific, actionable, and contextual—even in large and temporary environments.
-This unique approach to alerts and notifications makes Datadog stand out and helps to minimize downtime and prevent alert fatigue.
+As a result, every alert is specific, actionable, and contextual—even in large-scale and highly ephemeral environments—which helps minimize downtime and prevents alert fatigue.

 Reporting and Integration

-Instead of generating the usual out-of-the-box reports that most network admins expect, Datadog’s approach to reporting aims to make metrics easily searchable, and it does excellently.
-Although some network managers prefer reports to be generated in good old PDF format, not everybody needs it in that format these days.
+The Datadog approach to reporting aims to make metrics easily searchable, and it does excellently.
+Although some network managers prefer the good old out-of-box fixed PDF report, not everybody needs it.
 Therefore, Datadog also comes equipped with an easy-to-use API that can significantly extend the range of what Datadog can track.
 The Datadog API is an HTTP REST API that can access the Datadog platform programmatically and returns JSON from all requests.
-Similarly, Datadog’s ability to support and integrate with more than 600 technologies makes it more versatile and adapted to many different functions than Sumo Logic.

 Licensing and Price Plans